-Our panel of property lawyers work on a fixed fee basis, with no unexpected 'add-ons'.
+Your property lawyer will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your detailed quote will explain in detail what the legal fees will be when your house purchase or sale goes through.

 If, for whatever reason, your house purchase or sale does not go ahead, you will be covered by our No Sale, No Fee guarantee.

 I'm buying a home in Heathfield - which searches will I need?